Platform

 Where It's At Now

-Advertisers saw that there were better options for location-based marketing and created two new ways of narrowing down areas: zip code targeting and geofencing.
+Advertisers saw better options for location-based marketing and created two new ways of narrowing down areas: zip code targeting and geofencing.

 ZIP Code Targeting

 First came zip code targeting.
 On average, a five-digit zip code contains about 10,000 people.
 Compared to the wide-sweeping DMAs, this was a major step forward for local and smaller businesses.
-For example, local restaurants were finally able to target audiences surrounding their business and see a measurable increase in customers.
+For example, local restaurants could finally target audiences surrounding their business and see a measurable increase in customers.

 Additionally, companies could start researching the demographics of each zip code.
 This research helps businesses find and target specific audiences for their brand.
-While there are more targeting capabilities with targeting zip codes, location-based marketing is still limited.
+While more capabilities exist for targeting zip codes, location-based marketing is still limited.

 Geofencing

 This gives every company access to the benefits of location-based marketing.
-No matter whether you’re a large brand or a small family-run business, you can create and design ad campaigns with your specific customers and clients.
+Whether you’re a large brand or a small family-run business, you can create and design ad campaigns with your specific customers and clients.

-The effectiveness of location-based marketing also increased with geofencing.
-Because there is much more control over who you are targeting, it helps ensure your advertising budget isn’t wasted on the wrong target.
+Geofencing also increased the effectiveness of location-based marketing.
+Because you have much more control over who you target, it helps ensure your advertising budget isn’t wasted on the wrong person.

 Where It's Going

-If we’re already targeting with geofencing and able to draw our own boundaries and lines around target audiences, how much more local can we get?
+If we’re already targeting with geofencing and can draw our own boundaries and lines around target audiences, how much more local can we get?
 The truth is, we can go even further.

-Instead of just targeting city blocks and small geographic areas, it’s going to be possible to use location-based marketing at the household level.
+Instead of just targeting city blocks and small geographic areas, it will be possible to use location-based marketing at the household level.
 It will be possible to target individual addresses.

-This opens a whole new door for opportunities in marketing.
-If you have customers who are part of your company’s loyalty program, you can target their addresses directly with information about your brand, new deals, and new products.
-This removes the guesswork of getting your ad campaign to your target audience, helping you to get the right message to the right people at the right time.
+This opens a whole new door for marketing opportunities.
+If you have customers in your company’s loyalty program, you can directly target their addresses with information about your brand, new deals, and new products.
+This removes the guesswork of getting your ad campaign to your target audience, helping you deliver the right message to the right people at the right time.

 Be Part of the Future with Agility

-At Agility we stay on the cutting edge of location-based marketing.
-We can help you increase the ROI of your advertising budget by targeting your audience directly.
+At Agility, we stay on the cutting edge of location-based marketing.
+By targeting your audience directly, we can help you increase the ROI of your advertising budget.

 The Agility Platform puts the power at your fingertips to create and modify the boundaries of your ad campaign yourself.
 Schedule your demo to learn more about the effectiveness of location-based marketing.